LuizRobertoRodolpho/csharp-test/readme.md

 - API authentication is made using Auth0
 - Create your account using the /api/SignUp endpoint
 - Sign in at the endpoint /api/SignIn using your credentials.
 The return value of the call is the API Token, already formatted
-- At the top right of the page you can click in the Authenticate button and paste the API Token received in the Sign In
+- At the top right of the page you can click in the 'Authorize' button and paste the API Token received in the Sign In
 - Now you can test other endpoints that are secured by Auth0
+- Use the 'Try it out' button when expanding a endpoint to test the API and check the CURL version of the call

 ## Project details
 - The Database container is running a Microsoft SQL Express instance with all tables already created
 - A image can be found at the Docker Hub (https://hub.docker.com/r/luizrodolpho/portal-telemedicina-db/)
-- The project is build to run on Windows
+- The solution is build to run on Windows
+- The Unit Test project was created using xUnit and the mock data is created using the EntityFramework InMemoryDatabase instead of other common frameworks
+- Domain methods details are described as a Summary in each respective interface.

 # C# Test for candidates